Nekroze/codeforthought/chapter/playground.rst

    'black'

 We have just created a dictionary, stored it in the ``favorite`` variable and then given it some simple mappings.
-The second line we look up what the dictionary stores under the string ``color`` and retrieve it.
+On the second line we look up what the dictionary holds under the string ``color`` and retrieve it.

 Later on we will look at classes which are kind of like collections but also very different.